istarkov/istarkov/README.md

 I'm (+-lead) developer and devops.
 I wrote programs for food (professionally) on almost every known ancient programming language, I wrote programs for computers, phones, chips, engines, gpu cards etc. Have master of math degree but not sure I remember anything.

-Now I mostly write on javascript (prefer flowtype/typescript/react/svelte/relay/graphql/hasura), and have +- good skill with gcloud as devops.
+Now I mostly write on javascript (prefer flowtype/typescript/react/svelte/relay/graphql/hasura), and have +- good skill with gcloud/(hashicorp tech) as devops.